 - 1981 SEP 12 – Peter Tosh – (with Jimmy Cliff) Top 10 Northrop Auditorium, Minneapolis

 - 1981 OCT 5 – Prince (surprise gig billed as “Controversy,” Prince switched instruments all night, The Time played too) – Sam’s

-- 1983 MAY 22 – U2 – Northrop Auditorium, Minneapolis (wasn’t a fan of the band then and I’m still not, but this was easily one of the most incredible rock shows I’ve ever witnessed)
+- 1983 MAY 22 – U2 – Northrop Auditorium, Minneapolis (War tour – I wasn’t a fan of the band then – and even less so now – but this was easily one of the most incredible, moving, rock shows I’ve ever witnessed)

-- 1986 JUL 13 – Bunny Wailer (with Leroy Sibbles and Ras Michael and The Sons and Daughters of Negus – first ever solo concert outside Jamaica) – Cal State Long Beach
+- 1986 JUL 13 – Bunny Wailer Top 10 (with Leroy Sibbles and Ras Michael and The Sons and Daughters of Negus – first ever solo concert outside Jamaica) – Cal State Long Beach

 - 1986 AUG 16 – Bunny Wailer (with Leroy Sibbles) – Madison Square Garden

 I only saw eight shows in the teens, but they were almost all good, and a couple were among the best I’ve ever seen.

-- 2015 AUG 5 – First Aid Kit – The Cathedral Sanctuary at Immanuel Presbyterian Church, Los Angeles (one of my top five shows of all time)
+- 2015 AUG 5 – First Aid Kit Top 10 – The Cathedral Sanctuary at Immanuel Presbyterian Church, Los Angeles

 - 2017 MAY 12 – PJ Harvey – Greek Theater